 Invoice matching is one of the most effective ways to prevent vendor fraud.
 It is used to match vendor invoices against other documents such as purchase orders (PO), inspection slips, or packaging slips.

-There are several ways to do invoice matching such as two-way matching, three-way matching, and four-way matching.
+There are several ways to do invoice matching, such as two-way matching, three-way matching, and four-way matching.
 All of the methods add a different complexity, but also a security level to the accounts payable process.
-How exactly invoice matching is used as a fraud prevention method is explained in the following.
+How exactly invoice matching is used as a fraud prevention method is explained in the last section of this article.

 Information on the invoice, purchase order, and other financial documents can be compared and matched.
 That way, it is much easier to detect information discrepancies and be alerted of a possible fraud case.

-Next to invoice matching, Klippa SpendControl can also detect document fraud through EXIF data and copy move analysis, making it hard for fraudsters to altercate an invoice.
+Next to invoice matching, Klippa SpendControl can also detect document fraud through EXIF data and copy-move analysis, making it hard for fraudsters to alter an invoice.
 Additionally, the software is able to detect duplicates, which helps you avoid paying an invoice twice.

 At this point, managers or other responsible people have the chance to interfere and prevent vendor fraud from happening.
 Vendors and/or employees that are involved can be reported, while at the same time, your business is protected from illegal payments.